qalocate/qalgeohash-tsql/README.md

     - Longitude: -96° 57' 37.5048"
     - Latitude: 32° 53' 31.4082"

-- A discrete Geohash value expanded into a scalar Dms result in either a pair or 6 of the same compound type (of the 4 components below)
+- A discrete Geohash value expanded into a continuous Dms result in either a pair or 6 of the same compound type (of the 4 components below)

 - Compound type
   - Absolute Degrees - Defined as SQL type **`TINYINT`**